 But visiting Italy can be a life-changing experience for your teenager!

-I’ve been helping families with children and teens visit Italy since 2004.
+I’m a mamma of three boys, living in Tuscany, and I’ve been helping families with children and teens visit Italy since 2004.

 In that time, I’ve noticed that while younger children may not remember an Italian vacation (or they only remember the pizza and gelato), teenagers are at a critical point in their lives and a trip to Italy can open their eyes to: